 We recommended weekly acupuncture treatments

 (0 – 12 weeks) During the first trimester we recommend weekly acupuncture treatments for the mother.
-These treatments am to regulate Qi and Blood flow, descend ‘Rebellious Stomach Qi’ and ‘secure the uterus’.
+These treatments aim to regulate Qi and Blood flow, descend ‘Rebellious Stomach Qi’ ie nausea and ‘secure the uterus’.

 The first trimester can be a real struggle for some women.
 Fatigue, high levels of anxiety and persistent nausea and/or vomiting are often experienced.
 Regular acupuncture can offer support through these challenging weeks.

 The Second Trimester – support and prevention